 For additional insight to higher education in the state, explore the best 4-year universities in South Carolina.

-We ranked community colleges in South Carolina; each school was scored on a 10-point scale, using the following six data points and the weights specified:
+We ranked community colleges in South Carolina; each school was scored on a 10-point scale, using the following six data points:

 - The percentage of students enrolled in distance education, National Center for Education Statistics, 2016